Ghaida474/2023-GP1-10/README.md

 4. Navigate to the Project Directory
    - from Terminal or Command prompt navigate to the directory by cd /path/to/the/directory/2023-GP1-10
    - replace /path/to/the/directory with the actual path
+   - we will reder to this widow as the original Terminal window
 5. Create a Virtual Environment
    - by following the instruction python3 -m venv nameOfVirtualEnvironment
    - Replace nameOfVirtualEnvironment with the name you want for your virtual environment.
 For example, you could name it myenv